steve-burton/address-book-csharp/README.md

 ## Support and contact details

-[Click here](http://steve-burton.github.io/address-book-csharp/) to view my pizza shop web app on GitHub Pages.
+[Click here](http://steve-burton.github.io/address-book-csharp/) to view my address book web app on GitHub Pages.
 Or you can contact me on Github at steve-burton.

 ## Technologies Used